georgepearman/europe/_posts/2015-07-25-walking-west.md

 </figure>

-The Arc de Triomphe is quite tall, and the viewing area is quite close, so taking good panoramas is quite hard.
+The Arc de Triomphe is quite tall, and the viewing area is quite close, so taking good panoramas is quite hard (thinking of words synonymous for quite is also somewhat difficult).
 So I took some _bad_ panoramas that turned out to be pleasingly goofy:

 <figure class="full">